isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 for his/her audition.</p>
 </li>
 <li>
-<p>Applicant may be asked to perform a demonstrated brief dance sequence.&nbsp;
+<p>Applicant may be asked to perform a demonstrated brief dance sequence.&nbsp;Applicant
-Applicant may also be asked to demonstrate his/her technical capacity.</p>
+may also be asked to demonstrate his/her technical capacity.</p>
 </li>
 </ul>
 </td>